amecky/benchmark/README.md

     }

 ## How to use it
 In order to run a benchmark you need to use the BENCHMARK macro.
 It will take a name of the test and two parameters.
 The first one is the number of runs and the second one the number of iterations.
-The time measurement will be taken for the number of iterations.
-For example if your method is too fast to be measured you can increase the number of iterations.
-Every run will then call your method multiply by iterations.
-But only the time of every run is measured.

 ## Example
 The following is a simple way of measuring the time it takes to convert an integer into a string.
 The method shown here is definitely not the best way to implement this.